 Daniel has funded healthcare for 84 patients in 12 countries.

-Marvalie is a preschooler from Haiti.
-She lives with her parents and three siblings in a rural area of southwest Haiti; her parents are farmers.
-She has not yet started school due to her illness.
-Marvalie has a cardiac condition called Tetralogy of Fallot.
-This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
-Marvalie will fly to Cayman Islands to receive treatment.
-On March 6th, she will undergo cardiac surgery, during which Surgeons will close the hole in her heart with a patch, and remove the muscular blockage from her valve.
-Another organization, Have a Heart Cayman, is contributing $17,000 to pay for surgery.
-Marvalie's family also needs help to fund the costs of surgery prep and travel.
-The $1,500 bill covers labs, medicines, and checkup and follow-up appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Marvalie's family overseas.
-Her mother said, "Our family has been praying for a cure since our daughter was a small baby, we are very happy to know our prayers are being answered!"
+Christmaelle is a beautiful toddler from Haiti.
+She lives with her parents, grandparents, and three older siblings in a small fishing village in southwest Haiti.
+The adults in her family all fish and raise livestock for a living.
+Christmaelle has a cardiac condition called ventricular septal defect.
+A hole exists between the two lower chambers of her heart; blood leaks through this hole without first passing through her lungs to obtain oxygen, leaving her weak and short of breath.
+The surgery Christmaelle needs is not available in Haiti, so she will fly to Dominican Republic to receive treatment.
+On June 28th, she will undergo cardiac surgery, during which surgeons will close the hole in her heart with a patch so that blood can no longer leak through it.
+Haiti Cardiac Alliance is contributing $7,000 to pay for her surgery.
+Christmaelle's family also needs help to fund the costs of surgery prep and followup.
+The $1,500 bill covers labs, medicines, and checkup and followup appointments.
+It also supports the cost of getting passports and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Christmaelle's family overseas.
+Christmaelle's mother said: "Our family is praying for everyone who is helping our daughter to become healthy again!"